 Photographs courtesy of the authors

-Lee Ann Christenson, PhD, is an assistant professor in the Early Childhood Education Department at Towson University, Maryland.
+Lee Ann Christenson, PhD, is an associate professor in the Early Childhood Education Department at Towson University, Maryland.
 Her research interests include the integration of authentic early literacy development with STEM and social studies via developmentally appropriate practice to meet the demands of the recent shifts in English language arts instruction. email@example.com

 Jenny James, BS, is the director of First Lutheran Preschool in Ellicott City, Maryland, and regional ambassadors for Lutheran Schools of Learning Centers.
 Jenny and coauthor Lea Ann presented a workshop on First Lutheran Preschool's STEAM program at NAEYC's 2013 Annual Conference and Expo. firstname.lastname@example.org